Blosc/blogsite/pages/blosc-in-depth/index.rst

 Blosc is a **high performance compressor optimized for binary data**.
 It has been designed to transmit data to the processor cache faster than the traditional, non-compressed, direct memory fetch approach via a ``memcpy()`` OS call.
-Blosc is the first compressor (that I'm aware of) that is meant not only to reduce the size of large datasets on-disk or in-memory, but also to accelerate memory-bound computations (which is typical in vector-vector operations).
+This can be useful not only to reduce the size of large datasets on-disk or in-memory, but also to accelerate memory-bound computations (which is typical in vector-vector operations).

 It uses the **blocking technique** (as described in this `article
 <http://www.blosc.org/docs/StarvingCPUs-CISE-2010.pdf>`_) to reduce